Graph Data Augmentation with Contrastive Learning on Covariate Distribution Shift: Methodology

 To strengthen the adversarial augmenter, we considered utilizing contrastive learning to make environmental features different from the stable features.
 However, in this case, we lack a clear boundary to constrain the movement of the environmental features.
 Unlike the stable features, we do not have access to label information that can guide what constitutes an environmental feature.
 Therefore, we cannot utilize contrastive loss to guide the environment features toward their ground truth representations.
 We follow the method, which is Wasserstein distance \cite{arjovsky2017wasserstein} used in the original model as the distance metric to evaluate the distance between perturbation and the stable features.

 In this paper, we further increase the discrepancy between stable features and environment features by the vector information in the latent space using triplet loss \cite{schroff2015facenet}.
 We employ it instead of the MSE, as the latter only minimizes point-wise Euclidean distances and therefore fails to capture the relative geometric relationships among samples in the latent space.
 In contrast, the triplet loss introduces a margin-based constraint between positive and negative pairs, simultaneously reducing intra-class distances while enlarging inter-class distances.
+As illustrated in Figure \ref{fig: TripletVsMSE}, Triplet is better than MSE as distance metric.
 We evaluate the Wasserstein distance between the original graph and the environmental features.
 Therefore, we have a new distance metric formula below:

 Here, $\mathbf{h}_o^i$ indicates the i-th representation of the original graph; $\mathbf{h}^i_{o^\prime} = \text{Dropout}(\mathbf{h}_o^i)$ indicates the dropout $\mathbf{h}_o^i$; $\mathbf{h}^i_e$ indicates i-th representation of the environment feature; $d(\mathbf{x}, \mathbf{y}) = \lVert \mathbf{x} - \mathbf{y} \rVert_2$ indicates the L2 norm; and $\alpha$ indicates the margin in triplet loss.
 Therefore, we have a brand-new optimization object based on AIA below: